Remix-Design/RemixIcon/README.md

 ### Basic Usage

-Just click the icons you want from [remixicon.com](https://remixicon.com), and the icons will be downloaded directly in SVG format.
+Just click the icons you want from [remixicon.com](https://remixicon.com), and you can download the icons in SVG or PNG format.

 > We recommend that designers download icons from our website when needed instead of managing all of them in a local folder.
 The website's search engine allows you to quickly locate the icon you are looking for and the icons on the website are being continuously updated.